faizanvahevaria/chrisamow.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Chris' 2sense
-tagline: Supporting tagline
+tagline: sometimes you do get less than you pay for
 ---
 {% include JB/setup %}